-MFG2000 Manufacturing Processes
+APM1200 Manufacturing Processes

-This course addresses the manufacturing processes used to build a product, from design to delivery into the marketplace.
-Students will be introduced to G-Code programming.
-General programming methods are introduced along with tool setup, and simulations are examined.
-Advanced blueprint reading and geometric dimensioning and tolerance (GD&T) skills are reinforced.
-Seven credit hours.
+This course addresses the manufacturing processes used to build a product from design to delivery into the marketplace.
+Students will be introduced to G-Code programming, General programming methods are presented along with tool set-up, and simulations are reinforced.
+Ten credit hours.